net_ctrl packet from FlightGear

 10.10.10.3.
 You can also use

-a MATLAB expression that returns a valid IP address as a string.
-If
+a MATLAB expression that returns a valid IP address as a character

-FlightGear is run on the local PC, leave the default value of
+vector.
+If FlightGear is run on the local PC, leave the default value

 UDP port that the block accepts data from.
 The sender sends